Tutorials¶

 ).

-These defaults include constant size population and a uniform recombination map.
+These defaults include constant size population named pop_0

 To save time we will specify that the simulation use